Bridges Instead of Walls: The Story of Mavis Staples

 Microbiologists study microbes and use what they learn in a variety of ways.
 Some microbiologists use what they learn to make new medicine or help Earth.

 This book is a Blastoff Reader from the Careers in STEM series.
 There are 2-3 sentences per page and uses many text features such as bold words, table of contents, photographs and captions.
 The glossary is needed as there are many words that will be new to students, such as microbes.
 This book explains what a microbiologist is, does, and how to become a microbiologist.
-The careers in this series introduce readers to careers they may not know about.
+The books in this series introduce readers to careers they may not be familiar with.

 Life in the Wild: The Collected Adventures of the Bear, the Moose and the Beaver